Tableau Charts: Doughnut chart

 Choose Pie under marks card.

-Hold down control key and drag SUM(Measure holder) to the Columns shelf next to itself.
+Hold down control key and drag SUM(Measure holder) to the Columns shelf next to itself (duplicate the view).

 See the resulting chart.